xiangivyli/data-science-portfolio/ESG analysis for Pfizer (Linear Regression)/README.md

 ## Chapter 5 Relationship between total asset and ESG score
 The chapter is to achieve the last objective - apply linear regression to disclose the relationship (total assets & ESG scores).

-1. Drop NaN values and outliers of independent variables (3-sigma method)
+1. Drop NaN values and outliers of independent variables (3-sigma method) - get 1,965 efficient rows
 2. Lag ESG scores to the next year (the effect of scores need time)
 3. Log total assets (the distribution is skewed)

 Figure 3 visualises the scatterplots of environmental, social, governance disclosure scores V.S. the ln(total assets), respectively.
-Generally, teh contribution of variables is average, and it is easy to observe a positive relationship between independent and dependent variables.
-The scatterplots can expect teh coefficients are positive in the equation.
+Generally, the contribution of variables is average, and it is easy to observe a positive relationship between independent and dependent variables.
+The scatterplots can expect the coefficients are positive in the equation.
 Consequently, the least square generates the parameters and other indexes to quantity the relationships.

 <p align = "center">
     <image src="https://github.com/xiangivyli/Data-Science-Porfolio/blob/main/ESG%20analysis%20for%20Pfizer%20(Linear%20Regression)/Images/relationship.plot.jpg" width = 500>